digitalwalletcorp/sql-builder/README.md

 The bindType parameter is optional.
 If provided in the constructor, you do not need to specify it again when calling generateParameterizedSQL.
 This is useful for projects that consistently use a single database type.

 **Note on `bindType` Mapping:**
-While `bindType` explicitly names PostgreSQL, MySQL, Oracle, SQL Server, and BigQuery the generated placeholder syntax is compatible with other SQL databases as follows:
+While `bindType` explicitly names PostgreSQL, MySQL, Oracle and SQL Server the generated placeholder syntax is compatible with other SQL databases as follows:

 | `bindType` | Placeholder Syntax | Compatible Databases | Bind Parameter Type |
 | :------------- | :----------------- | :------------------- | :------------------ |